 Hanging, Röd Crocus (Red Crocus), 1945

 This is a Hanging.
 It was designed by Ann-Mari Forsberg and woven by Ann-Mari Forsberg.
 It is dated 1945 and we acquired it in 1964.
-Its medium is linen warp, wool and linen weft.
+Its medium is linen warp, wool and linen weft and its technique is plain weave with discontinuous wefts (tapestry).
 It is a part of the Textiles department.

 Using natural fibers and the ancient technique of tapestry weaving, Swedish designer Ann-Mari Forsberg created this vibrant wall hanging, featuring crocus flowers in rhythmic opposition.
 Many of Forsberg’s hangings feature a playful contrast between positive and negative shapes, and most are heavily geometric with a strong, though rarely pristine, sense of symmetry.